elicia4/linux_notes/tools/vim/vim_prime/01_intro.md

 line, use `dd`.
 To undo the delete, use `u`.
 Use `Ctrl-r` to redo your previous action. `u` is like `Ctrl-z`, `Ctrl-r` is like `Ctrl-y`.

+`d`'s can be used with motions:

+- to delete a single word: `dw`
+- to delete the current line and 5 lines below: `d5j`
-`d`'s can be used with motions.
-For example, to delete the current line and 3 below it, use `d3j`.
-To delete a single word, use `dw`.
+- to yank the current line and 3 lines below: `y3j`

 ### Insert Mode